-The Term Loan provides that, so long as any obligation thereunder remains unpaid, or any lender thereunder has any obligation to make any loan thereunder, the Company shall not any dividends or make any distribution or payment in respect of its equity interests, subject to limited exceptions.
+The Term Loan provides that, so long as any obligation thereunder remains unpaid, or any lender thereunder has any obligation to make any loan thereunder, the Company shall not pay any dividends or make any distribution or payment in respect of its equity interests, subject to limited exceptions.

+to limited exceptions. and the control of payment in respect of no equity miceresis, subjec

 Item 3.
 Defaults Upon Senior Securities

 None.